-- 1. Walk in the hallways and classrooms. - Use the gym only while under the supervision of a staff member.
-Bouncing or playing ball shall be limited to the gymnasium. - 3.
-Not loiter in the restrooms. - 4.
-Use a soft voice when talking. - Keep their hands to themselves at all times fighting, pushing, or hitting will not be tolerated. - 6.
-Leave personal property not related to education at home. - Leave clothing intended for outside wear in the locker during class time. - 8.
-Follow all individual classroom rules. - Use of the pop machines not found in the cafeteria should occur after school only.
-Pop machines located in the cafeteria are to be used during lunch or mid-morning break.
+- 1. walk in the hallways and classrooms. - 2. use the gym only while under the supervision of a staff member.
+Bouncing or playing ball shall be limited to the gymnasium. - 3. not loiter in the restrooms. - 4. use a soft voice when talking. - 5. keep their hands to themselves at all times fighting, pushing, or hitting will not be tolerated. - 6. leave personal property not related to education at home. - 7. leave clothing intended for outside wear in the locker during class time. - 8. follow all individual classroom rules.